Legal advice to terminate a lease early

 While leases are legally binding contracts, there are ways to terminate a lease while avoiding financial penalties or getting sued by your landlord.
-LegalShield is here to help you exercise your renter rights, so you break your lease in a way that avoids legal problems.
+LegalShield is here to help you exercise your renter rights.

 Avoid financial penalties when breaking a lease